-To start selling virtually, maybe you start with baby steps holding you own Facebook LIVE program modeled like HSN with specific products/brands featured with shoppable QR codes placed onscreen so people can instantly go to your website.
+To start selling virtually, maybe you start with baby steps by holding your own Facebook LIVE program modeled like HSN with specific products/brands featured with shoppable QR codes placed on the screen so people can instantly go to your website.

 Maybe you have virtual sales meetings for your associates.

 Maybe, if you get hundreds of thousands of visits a month, you add live visual chat to your website, if not, maybe you pivot to launch an affiliate strategy with a company like Salesfloor and make it available for your full-time employees.

 I hope you walk away not hopelessly but instead with the attitude and ability to ask more "How can I" questions than "Why can’t I".
 And then find a way, whatever you need to do, to make it happen.

 The speed of the COVID-19 spread is the enemy right now.
 How fast it is moving makes it hard for every retailer to react.